JoseQuintas/hwgui/samples/gtk_samples/Readme.txt

 Created by DF7BE

 1.)
 Learn more about HWGUI with this sample programs.
-    Read also instriction in file (WinAPI):
+    Read also instructions in file (WinAPI):
      samples\Readme.txt